Interior Architecture Advisory Council

 Photograph of Anne Cunningham

 Designer Anne Cunningham is a founding member and a co-chair of the Interior Architecture Advisory Council.
 She has more than 30 years of experience in the design field.
 She was a design principal at NBBJ Architects for more than 27 years and, in 2019, left to start her own consulting practice—Tarpaulin Studio—where she currently works on civic and mixed-use projects in the Seattle area.
 Throughout her career, she has worked on projects for the Bill & Melinda Gates Foundation, Boeing, Microsoft, and Vulcan.
-During the COVID-19 quarantine, Cunningham and her family have been restoring a 1964 Cheoy Lee Lion sloop.
-She taught an interior architecture studio in Fall 2020 as the Distinguished Margo Grant Walsh Visiting Professor of the Department of Interior Architecture at the University of Oregon.
+During quarantine, Cunningham and her family have been restoring a 1964 Cheoy Lee Lion sloop.
+She taught an interior architecture studio in fall 2020 as the Distinguished Margo Grant Walsh Visiting Professor of the Department of Interior Architecture at the University of Oregon.

-Barry Richards, IIDA
+Barry Richards, IIDA, Rockwell Group

 Barry Richard